EmuDeck/emudeck.github.io/docs/troubleshooting/steamos/index.md

 ## Path not writable?

-If you are seeing an error message that states your path is not writable, this typically means that you have a space in your SD Card name.
+If you are seeing an error message that states your path is not writable, this typically means that you have a space in your SD Card or external drive name.

 To fix this issue: